Boughpohpue/Sudoq/README.md

 # Sudoq

-A lightweight C# library exposing functions for generating sudoku boards at different levels of difficulty.
+A lightweight C# library exposing functions for generating sudoku boards with included masksing option for different levels of difficulty.

 ## Generating boards

-**Sudoq** can generate plain boards and boards with 10 difficulty levels (1-10)
+**Sudoq** can generate boards complete orwith maskig at 10 different difficulty levels (1-10)

 ## Examples